Wilbursoft/wp-plugin-test-env/README.md

 # wp-plugin-test-env
-A docker based test environment for WordPress plugis
+A docker based test environment for WordPress plugins